-From all over the techniques and tools related to design process and User experience, only personas appears as a consistent common denominator, even in methods against the use of extensive “deliverables” as Lean UX.
-Most of the point of view agree in that the secret of a great user experiences strategy lies on this tool, even so the building process varies significantly.
+From all over the techniques and tools related to design process and User experience, only personas appear as a consistent common denominator, even in methods against extensive "deliverables" as Lean UX.
+Most of the points of view agree that the secret of a great user experience strategy lies in this tool.
+Even so, the building process varies significantly.

-Probably the most important reason to create personas is to set a common understand of the final user, so that a coherent strategy is defined that will result in a product/service that is user oriented and meet the user goals.
+Probably the most important reason to create personas is to set a common understanding of the final user so that a coherent strategy is defined that will result in a product/service that is user-oriented and meet the user goals.

-This post and the further related ones, came from a personal work aimed to define a guideline for the creation of personas in daily work.
-Actually the state of art about personas is so extensive, so vast that this post don’t pretend to say anything is not already out there, but I think you may find this structure and easy starting point.
+This post and the further related ones came from a personal work aimed to define a guideline for creating personas in daily work.
+Actually, state of the art about personas is so extensive that this post doesn't pretend to say anything is not already out there, but I think you may find this structure and easy starting point.

-In this first part I will make a general approach, we will see what is the starting point and the basic methodology and what are the main elements that are typically included in user personas.
+In this first part, I will make a general approach; we will see the starting point and the basic methodology, and the main elements that are typically included in user personas.
 Later I will create different posts focused on the most critical and complex variables.

-“Personas are archetypes built to identify our real users profile, needs, wants and expectations in order to design best possible experience for them”.
+"Personas are archetypes built to identify our real users' profile, needs, wants, and expectations to design the best possible experience for them."

 One starting points:

-Remember User Personas is a design tool.
-As a tool is used for answers key questions that are made to drive design: What would %persona_name% do in this moment?.
+Remember, User Personas is a design tool.
+As a device is used for answers, fundamental questions that are made to drive design: What would %persona_name% do at this moment?.
 What would he need now?
 Do %persona_name% understand this?

 Origins of User Personas

-Seems to be personas origins came from marketing field, as a tool designed by Angus Jenkinson to categorize customer segments beyond the traditional segmentation based on demographic and with the purpose to achieve a higher level of knowledge about customers daily life, needs and desires, he named this tool “CustomerPrints” (Check Jenkinson , A . ( 1993-1994 ) ‘Beyond segmentation’).
-Recommend you to read Jenkinson paper, include some interesting framework about the evolution of customer from a “class or ‘clan’ society to an individually created society” , and the switch from traditional segmentation into grouping (“people who share common characteristics” as an appropriate response to this change.
-At the same time, you could see how this principles are definitely the base of modern “personas”, as a bottom up approach, people based and requirement driven.
+It seems to be that the origins of personas came from the marketing field as a tool designed by Angus Jenkinson.
+He created it to categorize customer segments beyond the traditional segmentation based on demographic and with the purpose to achieve a higher level of knowledge about customers daily life, needs, and desires, and he named this tool "CustomerPrints" (Check Jenkinson, A . ( 1993-1994 ) 'Beyond segmentation').
+I recommend you to read Jenkinson's paper, include some exciting framework about the evolution of customer from a "class or 'clan' society to an individually created society" and the switch from traditional segmentation into grouping ("people who share common characteristics" as an appropriate response to this change.
+At the same time, you could see how these principles are the base of modern "personas," as a bottom-up approach, people-based and requirement driven.

-Parallel to Jenkinson work, Alan Cooper, creator of the Goal Directed Design I mention in other posts was working in a similar concept he name “User personas” and fully describe in his book “The Inmates Are Running the Asylum”.
-Personas are described as hypothetical archetypes of actual users, and are defined by their goals, as their goals are defined itself by the personas.
+Parallel to Jenkinson's work, Alan Cooper, creator of the Goal-Directed Design I mention in other posts, was working in a similar concept he names "User personas" and fully describe in his book "The Inmates Are Running the Asylum."
+Personas are described as hypothetical archetypes of actual users and defined by their goals, as the personas define their goals.
 The methodology introduced by Cooper starts with the investigation of the problem domain.
 And some of the guidelines described are:

-- Design for just one persona, and you will have greater success (The Primary persona, we could have more than one) .
+- Design for just one persona, and you will have tremendous success (The Primary persona, we could have more than one).

-- Using “the user” as a design tool is a mistake.
-The expression is to brad and this vagueness causes many design failures.
-Hi name this issue the “elastic user” and the solution to this vagueness is the specification Personas represent.
+- Using "the user" as a design tool is a mistake.
+The expression is to brad, and this vagueness causes many design failures.
+He named this issue the "elastic user," and the solution to this vagueness is the specification Personas represent.

-When Donald Norman joined Apple in 1993, the team leading by Joy Mountford were already using something like personas.
-Personas is the primary tool for the User Centered Design approach defined by Donald Norman and dominant design process used today for Software development.
-In UCD process the User Personas are built based in different techniques as exhaustive observation and interviews.
+When Donald Norman joined Apple in 1993, the team leading by Joy Mountford was already using something like personas.
+Personas are the primary tool for the User-Centered Design approach defined by Donald Norman and today's dominant design process for Software development.
+In the UCD process, the User Personas are built based on different techniques as exhaustive observation and interviews.

 Common points across all user personas methods:

-- A product should have the minimum number of personas, so we focus design and this may guarantee better success.
+- A product should have a minimum number of personas, so we focus on design, which may guarantee better success.

-- Personas must answers three basic questions: what are the user needs, wants and limitations.
+- Personas must answer three basic questions: what are the user needs, wants, and limitations.

-- In User Personas is more important to be precise than accurate.
-This means they must be strongly consistent to itself so they don’t crush during the development process (“It matters more that the persona is expressed with sufficient precision that it cannot wiggle under the pressure of development than it does that it be the right one“).
+- In User Personas, it is more important to be precise than accurate.
+This means they must be strongly consistent with themselves, so they don't get crushed during the development process ("It matters more than the persona is expressed with sufficient precision that it cannot wiggle under the pressure of development than it does that it be the right one ").

 Main elements of a Persona:

-If you make a quick search at google you could see million different layouts, at the moment to create my guideline I went through many of them and as result I resume some main elements I saw in common, listed below.
+If you do a quick search on Google, you could see a million different layouts.
+To create my guideline, I went through many of them, and as a result, I will summarize some main elements I saw in common, listed below.

-Profile area: Where basic demographic, geographic and psychographic information are included, like age, residence country or social class.
+Profile area: Where necessary demographic, geographic, and psychographic information are included, like age, residence country, or social class.

-- Expertise: Area that describes character expertise in relation to the domain (normally computers and internet proficiency level).
+- Expertise: Area that represents character expertise about the domain (usually computers and internet proficiency level).
 I use here different variables depending on the product-focus.

 - Must Does / Must Never: This area is probably one of the most actionable.
 Resume what they expect and want (must do) and what frustrates him and annoys (must never).

-- Devices & Platforms: This module reflect devices and platforms with which the persona are familiar.
-(This could change depending on the product/service domain)
+- Devices & Platforms: This module reflect devices and platforms with which the persona is familiar.
+(This could vary depending on the product/service domain)

-- Used product/service related with the domain.
-Depending on the domain of the product/service could be for example: software/apps.
+- Used product/service related to the field.
+Depending on the domain of the product/service could be, for example, software/apps.

-- Archetype: This is a short denomination for the persona, that pretend resume them in a few words.
-Some time refers to personality characteristics, others define a relationship with the product-service.
+- Archetype: This is a short denomination for the persona that tends to summarize them in a few words.
+Sometimes, it refers to personality characteristics; others define a relationship with the product-service.

 - Key Quotes: simulate a Persona comment.
-Pretends reflect behavior or persona attitude as user
+Tends to reflect behavior or persona attitude as user

-- Experience Goals: What are the users expectations and priorities when interact with the product/service or about the goal pursued?
+- Experience Goals: What are the user's expectations and priorities when interacting with the product/service or about the goal pursued?

 - Brand-Relationship.
 Persona relationship with the specific brand and the product.

-- Picture: The final touch for your persona will be a person picture that illustrate the personality and lifestyle your persona have.
+- Picture: The final touch for your persona will be a persona picture that illustrates your persona's personality and lifestyle.

 Methodology for gathering each point:

-A key point for successful personas and the most extensive work I made was trying to describe a methodology for fill-in each one of the persona elements, following a common method so they could be created for different products without inconsistencies.
+A key point for successful personas and the most extensive work I made was describing a methodology for fill-in in each persona element, following a standard method to create for different products without inconsistencies.

-I will describe each one of the methods in the further post “DIY User Personas”.
+I will describe each one of the methods in the other post, "DIY User Personas."

-Finally, lets see how all this elements are presented in a persona layout:
+Finally, let us see how all these elements are presented in a persona layout: